Elephant Shackled in a Garage After Rescue by Rajasthan Forest Minister

-After learning from PETA India that an elephant named Malti – also referred to as “No 44” – was recently subjected to abuse by her handlers in view of the public for the second time in less than two years while she was being used for apparently illegal tourist rides at Amer Fort near Jaipur, Rajasthan, the Rajasthan Minister for Forest & Environment, Shri Sukhram Vishnoi, has directed the state’s Chief Wildlife Warden to take strict and immediate action to ensure that Malti is rescued and rehabilitated.
+After learning from PETA India that an elephant named Malti – also referred to as “No 44” – was subjected to abuse by her handlers in view of the public for the second time in less than two years while she was being used for apparently illegal tourist rides at Amer Fort near Jaipur, Rajasthan, Minister of State Forest & Environment Shri Sukhram Vishnoi directed the state’s chief wildlife warden to take strict and immediate action in order to ensure that Malti is rescued and rehabilitated.

 It further states that her ownership certificate is invalid and that her welfare is compromised, since her toenails are overgrown, cracked, deformed, and discoloured; the cuticles around her nails and in the interdigital space are overgrown, dry, and cracked; her foot pads are thin, uneven, and bruised; and her blood profile indicates eosinophilia (an increase in the number of eosinophils in the blood, which occurs in response to some allergens, drugs, and parasites) and neutropenia (the presence of abnormally few neutrophils in the blood, leading to increased susceptibility to infection).
 The report also notes that she and her custodian don’t fulfil the criteria for registration with the AWBI to give rides at Amer Fort or Hathigaon.

 Married couple Virat Kohli and Anushka Sharma have also condemned Malti’s plight and called for her to be rescued.